Vegan Life > Recipes > Desserts & Sweets > Perfect Vegan Apple Crisp

 Be sure to use cold butter.
 If your butter is too soft, or if you melt the butter, your topping may have a gritty or sandy texture.

-If you're using apples that are less tart than Granny Smith, you may want to reduce the brown sugar that gets mixed into the apples from 1/3 cup to 1/4 cup.
+If you're using apples that are less tart than Granny Smith or Pink Lady, you may want to reduce the brown sugar that gets mixed into the apples from 1/3 cup to 1/4 cup.

-Leftovers: Store in an airtight container in the refrigerator.
+Leftovers: Store in an airtight container in the refrigerator for up to 5 days.
 Reheat in the oven at 350°F (180°C) for 10 minutes.

 Nutrition Data